slee502/Biodiversity_in_Parks/README.md

 - Wrote markdown cells in Jupyter explaining thought process and code.

 ## FILES
-Data was retrieved from Kaggle (www.kaggle.com) on 3/2/2023.
+Data was retrieved from Kaggle at https://www.kaggle.com/datasets/nationalparkservice/park-biodiversity on 3/2/2023.
 It consists of two files:
 - parks.csv which contains basic information for each park including name, location, and size.
 - species.csv which contains species information for each park, including the category name, scientific name, common name, abundance, and conservation status.